finopsfoundation/focus_converters/README.md

 Want to add your own?
 See [CONTRIBUTING.md]

+## Conversion Rules

+The conversion rules are defined in YAML files in the `conversion_configs` directory.
+Each file contains a list of conversion rules, which are applied in order.

+Rules are also exported per provider in the following directories based on format:

+* **Markdown**: [Rules Export Markdown]
+* **CSV**: [Rules Export CSV]

 ## Installation

 The FOCUS converter supports Python 3.9 and above.
 If you meet these requirements, you can install with pip: